TwitterFacebook

 KTDU-80 propulsion system used on the Progress cargo ship.
 Copyright © 2001 Anatoly Zak

-The Progress M2 cargo ship would feature an enlarged refueling and cargo section and would require the Zenit booster or a rocket with similar capabilities for launch.
+The proposed Progress-M2 cargo ship would feature an enlarged refueling and cargo section and would require the Zenit booster or a rocket with similar capabilities for launch.
 Click to enlarge Copyright © 2007 Anatoly Zak

 Future modules of the Russian segment of the International Space Station could borrow from the design of the Progress M2 spacecraft.
 Credit: RKK Energia